 Likewise, current law puts local stores at a competitive disadvantage with out-of-state online and catalog sellers who can't be required to collect sales taxes unless they have some physical presence, like a warehouse, in the state.
 Conversely, sellers that are physically located in Nebraska are legally required to collect sales tax.
-That means local stores (such as your local hardware store) operate at a competitive disadvantage in Nebraska because they have to collect sales tax, but remote sellers (like Amazon.com) do not.
-While changing current federal law requires an act of Congress, at least nine states have passed their own laws to improve the collection of taxes for online purchases.
-Changing state law could help Nebraska recoup some of the estimated \$100 million the state loses every year to untaxed online and catalog sales.50 achieved through high-quality state websites, timely and easily accessible budget reports, fiscal notes accompanying legislation to show the costs and benefits of proposed changes in law, and studies that show how taxes affect different income groups and sectors of the economy.
-When tax policy is used to encourage behavior or advance a goal other than revenue collection - as when additional taxes are levied on tobacco to discourage smoking or tax breaks are given to promote certain investments - the state should be clear about what those goals are and how the policy is meant to promote them.
+That means local stores, such as your local hardware store, operate at a competitive disadvantage in Nebraska because they have to collect sales tax, but remote sellers, like Amazon.com, do not.
+While changing current federal law requires an act of Congress, at least ten states have passed their own laws to improve the collection of taxes for online purchases.
+Changing state law could help Nebraska recoup some of the estimated \$98 million the state loses every year to untaxed online and catalog sales.